Energy storage and coherence in closed and open quantum batteries: Coherence and work in closed quantum batteries

 \subsection{Energy storage and coherence bounds}

 We describe a closed quantum battery by a quantum system on a Hilbert space $\mathcal H\simeq \mathbb{C}^n$ with time dependent Hamiltonian $H(t)=H_0+V(t)$.
 Time evolution generated by the Hamiltonian is unitary and reads $\dot{\rho}_t=i[H,\rho_t]$, where we use units in which $\hbar=1$.
-The energy of the battery is measured as the expectation value of $H_0$ so that the work performed by or extracted from the battery is
+The energy of the battery is measured as the expectation value of the bare Hamiltonian $H_0$ so that the {work} extracted from the battery is \cite{campaioli}

-where we used that no entropy change occurs for unitary dynamics.
-Since we derive upper bounds to the energy, we also find maximum bounds on the \textit{ergotropy}, which is the maximum energy change when maximizing over unitary operations \cite{campaioli}, and in particular of the \textit{isospectral twirling} of the work, e.g. the spectral-preserving unitary average over the time evolution \cite{Caravelli1,isospec1,isospec2}, or entangling power \cite{adpower,CoherenceRevMod2017}.
+where we used {the fact that} no entropy change occurs for unitary dynamics. { This kind of quantum battery is described by a closed time-dependent quantum system.
+The battery is externally driven by $V(t)$ in order to modify its population levels and change its energy.} We derive upper bounds to the energy, and thus also find maximum bounds on the \textit{ergotropy}, which is the maximum energy change when maximizing over unitary operations \cite{campaioli}, and in particular of the \textit{isospectral twirling} of the work, e.g. the spectral-preserving unitary average over the time evolution \cite{Caravelli1,isospec1,isospec2}, or entangling power \cite{adpower}.

-In fact, we are interested in obtaining bounds in terms of (generalizations of) quantum coherence.
+We are interested in obtaining bounds in terms of (generalizations of) quantum coherence.
 There are different ways of defining quantum coherence in a quantum system.
-First of all, there is the coherence of the state in a given basis $\mathcal B=\{|i\rangle\}$.
-The norm-2 of coherence for the state $\rho$ can be defined as the weight in norm 2 of the off diagonal elements in the basis $\mathcal B$, namely $\mathbb C(\rho):=\sum_{i\ne j} |\rho_{ij}|^2$ \cite{plenio,zanardi2000entangling,zanardi2001entanglement,zanardicoh,styliaris2019coherence}.
+First of all, there is the coherence of the state in a given basis $\mathcal B=\{|i\rangle\}$. {The norm of coherence for the state $\rho$ can be defined as the weight of the off diagonal elements in the basis $\mathcal B$, namely $\mathbb C(\rho):=\sum_{i\ne j} |\rho_{ij}|^2$} \cite{plenio,zanardi2000entangling,zanardi2001entanglement,zanardicoh,styliaris2019coherence}.
 If we define the dephasing super-operator $\mathcal D(\cdot)=\sum_i \Pi_i \cdot \Pi_i$, with $\Pi_i=|i\rangle\langle i|$ are rank one projectors, then in terms of the dephasing superoperator, we have that

-where $\|A\|_F = \sqrt{\tr{A A^\dag}}$ is the norm-2 (Frobenius) norm.
+where $\|A\|_F = \sqrt{\tr{A A^\dag}}$ is the {Frobenius norm}.
 A simple calculation shows that $\mathbb C(\rho)= \tr\rho^2- \tr(\mathcal D\rho)^2$.
 As quantum coherence in a state is a basis dependent notion, it is important to determine what is the relevant basis.
 In a typical quantum experiment, quantum coherence is relevant in the basis of observables that will display interference.

 Here, we consider the instantaneous eigenbasis of the unitary evolution operator $U_t$:

 where $\rho_t = U_t \rho_0 U_t^\dag$.
 For instance, if one deals with a time-independent Hamiltonian $H=\sum_{i} \lambda_i \Pi_i$, then $U_t=\sum_{i} e^{-i \lambda_i t} \Pi_i$.